jujustudio/eleventy-excellent/src/pages/index.md

 layout: 'home'
 blog:
   title: 'Blog'
-  intro: "I'm showing the last 4 blog posts, but there might be more!"
+  intro: "wow I'm showing the last 4 blog posts, but there might be more!"
 ---

 ## An Eleventy starter